540946310-Anna/group4_9103_tut2/README.md

 *Refik Anadol's data sculptures, where machine-learning outputs become immersive visual environments.*

+## part2 Mechanics

+### 1. User input - Audio
+**owner:Yujing Zhang**

+This audio interaction mechanism is inspired by Vincent van Gogh’s The Starry Night.
+The system uses a microphone to capture the user’s voice and transform sound volume into visual movement.
+When the user speaks louder, the swirling patterns in the sky rotate faster and the scene becomes more dynamic.
+When the environment becomes quiet, the movement gradually slows down and returns to a calm state.

+The visual design uses particles, dots, and flowing curves to recreate the emotional brushstroke style of The Starry Night.
+Users can interact with the artwork by speaking, clapping, or singing, allowing their sound to directly influence the digital sky.

+### 2. User input -
+### 3. User input -

 ### 4. User input — Vortex disturbance
 **Owner: Danlin Liu**